jniluo15/jbcs_git_basics/README.md

         To git@github.com:YOUR-GITHUB-HANDLE/jbcs_git_basics.git
         * [new branch]      link-files -> link-files</pre>
     </details>
-- Check your repo on USNA GitLab to see that the new branch is there like we did above!
+- Check your repo on github.com to see that the new branch is there like we did above!

 ***

-#### Part 4 - Merge New Feature into Dev Branch via GitLab
+#### Part 4 - Merge New Feature into Dev Branch via GitHub
-Git merging can be done both locally via the command line, or remotely using a `merge request` via GitLab (Note: a `merge request` on GitLab is equivalent to a `pull request` on GitHub, both are completing a merge of branches!).
+Git merging can be done both locally via the command line, or remotely using a `pull request` via GitHub (Note for GitLab users: a `merge request` on GitLab is equivalent to a `pull request` on GitHub, both are completing a merge of branches!).
 When working by yourself, when you have full permissions to all project branches, you will likely use the terminal to conduct your merges.
-When working on a collaboration project, where usually only a select group of people (like your Team Leader) have permission to merge into production branches, you will more often initiate a merge via a GitLab `merge request`!
-Let's start with the `merge request` method!
+When working on a collaboration project, where usually only a select group of people (like your Team Leader) have permission to merge into production branches, you will more often initiate a merge via a GitHub `pull request`!
+Let's start with the `pull request` method!

-###### Browser - GitLab:
+###### Browser - GitHub:
 - See new `link-files` branch (either a message will pop up or if no message in view use the branch pull down to see)
   - ![Merge Request Screenshot](img/gitlab_merge_request.png)